2024-08-10

 Gdrive's location is:

 Use the Cloud destination for offsite backups.
 When the backup job is built, the backup can (perhaps "should be") set with the [x] Zip option.
 This improves file-transfer times and reduces disk quotas.
-Typically, this does not use dated-folders or generations.
+(Typically, these destinations do not use dated-folders or generations - just because of disk quotas; an option controllable during the backup.)

 Continue with these other System Preferences: